 Find out what topics are trending amongst your video target audience.
 Analyse who they interact with and listen to what they say online.
 A good starting place is to look at your competitors and see how they interact with your target market.

 Use a platform like Hootsuite and Facebook Analytics to monitor all social interactions with your brand, and use Google Analytics to track behaviour on your website.

 6. See the results

 YouTube and Facebook provide great tools to monitor the engagement with your video.
-Look at the analytics to understand who is watching your videos, how long they stay tuned in for, and the amount of engagement your video recieves.
+Look at the analytics to understand who is watching your videos, how long they stay tuned in for, and the amount of engagement your video receives.

 Engagement can be measured by the number of shares, likes, comments and follows.
-Facebook Live videos allow you to see exactly what points of the video recieve the most engagment, so take advantage of this.
+Facebook Live videos allow you to see exactly what points of the video receive the most engagment, so take advantage of this.
 Learn from these statistics and tailor your next video depending on the results.

 Collecting data in these ways can help you to better understand your target market.
 While none of these methods individually give you a clear portrait, using all of these tips in combination will provide the most comprehensive vision into your target market.
 From there, you will be better equipped to tailor your messages within your videos and subsequently make your videos more appealing to your audience.